SciddhantoSinha/Email-Automation-Bot/README.md

 The **Email Automation Bot** automates repetitive email-processing tasks using UiPath and Microsoft 365 Outlook integration.

-The bot connects to a Microsoft 365 Outlook account, retrieves emails from the Inbox, processes each email individually, downloads available attachments into a designated project folder, and records email information in an Excel report.
+The bot connects to a Microsoft 365 Outlook account, retrieves emails from the Inbox, processes each email individually, extracts relevant email information, stores the results in a DataTable, and generates an Excel report.

-This project demonstrates practical **RPA, email automation, Microsoft 365 integration, file handling, DataTable processing, and Excel automation**.
+This project demonstrates practical **RPA, Microsoft 365 integration, email automation, DataTable processing, and Excel automation**.